History of the Jews in Dęblin and Irena during World War II: Aftermath

 Dęblin was liberated by the 1st Polish Army by 27 July 1944.
 In 1945, Alfred Brandt was convicted and sentenced to death for his crimes by a Soviet military tribunal near Słupsk and executed by firing squad.
 Some of the Jewish survivors, who attempted to return home in January 1945, were told by the local Milicja Obywatelska police chief that it was illegal for them to settle in the town.
 In March 1945, survivors Łaja, Gitla and Fryda Luksemburg were murdered with the involvement of local police.
 Other Jews received threatening letters.
 Following the 1946 Kielce pogrom, a meeting in Dęblin was held to commemorate the victims.
 Locals interrupted the meeting with anti-semitic slogans.
 By 1947, no Jews remained in the town, which is still the case in the twenty-first century.
 As of 2011, the Dęblin Synagogue was in poor condition and being considered for demolition.
-A memorial plaque was unveiled in 2015.
+A memorial plaque about the Irena ghetto was unveiled in Dęblin in 2015.

 Ignaz Bubis, a former prisoner of the ghetto, was the chairman of the Central Council of Jews in Germany from 1992 to 1999.